Xiaojun928/Sulfito-BSC/Readme.md

 In the `01-phylogeny-construction` directory:
 - Input:`.pep` and `.gene` files, the former contains amino acid sequences for each genome, and the latter contains nucleotide sequences for each genome;
 - `S1.orthoFinder_blast.sh` and `S2.extract_scp_seq.pl` prepare the single copy core orthologs sequences in both amino acids (`.faa`) and nucleotides (`.dna`);
-- Phylogenies based on 16S rRNA genes or concatenated single copy orthologs alignments can be constructed using scripts `16S_tree_constr.sh` and `S3*-S4*`;
+- Phylogenies based on  concatenated single copy orthologs alignments can be constructed using scripts `S3*-S4*`;
-- Phylogenies of each single copy orthologs can be constructed using the scripts in `aa_seq` and `nuc_seq`;
+- Phylogenies of each single copy orthologs can be constructed using the scripts in  `nuc_seq`;
-- `topo_check_outgroup_rooted.R` is used to determined the topology supported by each gene tree in `./with_outgroup`(gene trees each was constructed using 28 members of three clades and two outgroups based on either amino acids or nucleotides).
-- Gene trees in `./without_outgroup` each was constructed using only 28 members of three clades, and rooted by [MAD](http://www.nature.com/articles/s41559-017-0193) and [MV](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0182238) methods, respectively.
-The supporting topology of each MAD-rooted gene tree was determined using `topo_check_MADroot.R`, and MV-rooted gene tree was determined with `topo_check_MVroot.R`.

 In the `02-RMS-identification` directory: